 - Impeccable grammar.
 No one likes reading texts with grammatical mistakes.
 This may even cause physical discomfort.
 A blog is one of the ways to communicate with your audience.
 Just imagine a person that uses a lot of jargon and poorly accentuates words.
 Would you like to talk with them for hours?
 Fair enough, the same relates to the text.

 - Stick to one style.
 Your blog is not a place for regular experiments.
 Once you create a recognizable style, try to adhere to it.
-If in one publication you use a concise title, in the second post, add a detailed one, and in the third – make a bad joke, this may confuse readers.
+Using a concise title in one publication, adding a detailed one in the second post, and making a bad joke in the third may confuse readers.
 Such an approach creates a feeling that website owners aren’t really caring about their blogs.

 - Monitor trends.
 Nobody is interested in outdated materials.